 \subsection{Study of the Model’s Plug-and-Play Capability}

-To further evaluate the plug-and-play capability of the \textit{Vision–Proprioception Rebalance} beyond the $\pi_0$ \cite{black2024pi_0} backbone used in ReViP, we extend our framework to another state-of-the-art VLA architecture, $\pi_{0.5}$ \cite{pi05}.
+To further evaluate the plug-and-play capability of the \textit{Vision-Proprioception Rebalance} beyond the $\pi_0$ \cite{black2024pi_0} backbone used in ReViP, we extend our framework to another state-of-the-art VLA architecture, $\pi_{0.5}$ \cite{pi05}.
 We instantiate ReViP on $\pi_{0.5}$, denoted ReViP$_{0.5}$ by integrating the same Task-Stage Observer, Task-Stage Enhancer, and TS-FiLM pipeline, without adding any extra modules or backbone-specific tuning.
-This setup examines whether the proposed task-stage cues injection functions in a plug-and-play manner across different policy formulations and whether the benefits observed in ReViP naturally transfer to new architectures.
+This setup examines whether the proposed progress-aware visual cues injection functions in a plug-and-play manner across different policy formulations and whether the benefits observed in ReViP naturally transfer to new architectures.

 For evaluation, we adopt two challenging task suites that probe complementary aspects of robustness: \textit{(i) Object Drop}, containing five representative false-completion tasks requiring failure recovery, and \textit{(ii) LIBERO-10}, a long-horizon manipulation suite demanding consistent grounding and precise action sequencing.
 Both suites remain identical across backbones to ensure fair comparison.